opensubsonic/open-subsonic-api/content/en/docs/_index.md

 - Being an open, collaboratively maintained specification.
 - Ensuring security across all extensions.
+- The API aims for consistent results across all servers, ensuring that every request produces the same outcome.
+The API definition must be clear and precise, eliminating any ambiguity about the expected results.
 - Maintaining complete backwards compatibility with the existing Subsonic API.
 - Offering piecewise optional implementation for servers and clients.